spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-matrix-authentication-service.md

 - ⚠ **You will need to have email sending configured** (see [Adjusting email-sending settings](./configuring-playbook-email.md)), because **Matrix Authentication Service [still insists](https://github.com/element-hq/matrix-authentication-service/issues/1505) on having a verified email address for each user** going through the new SSO-based login flow.
 It's also possible to [work around email deliverability issues](#working-around-email-deliverability-issues) if your email configuration is not working.

-- ⚠ **Migrating an existing homeserver to MAS is possible**, but requires **some playbook-assisted manual work** as described in the [Migrating an existing homeserver to Matrix Authentication Service](#migrating-an-existing-homeserver-to-matrix-authentication-service) section below. **Migration is reversible with no or minor issues if done quickly enough**, but as users start logging in (creating new login sessions) via the new MAS setup, disabling MAS and reverting back to the Synapse user database will cause these new sessions to break.
+- ⚠ [Migrating an existing Synapse homeserver to Matrix Authentication Service](#migrating-an-existing-synapse-homeserver-to-matrix-authentication-service) is **possible**, but requires **some playbook-assisted manual work**.
+Migration is **reversible with no or minor issues if done quickly enough**, but as users start logging in (creating new login sessions) via the new MAS setup, disabling MAS and reverting back to the Synapse user database will cause these new sessions to break.

 - ⚠ Delegating user authentication to MAS causes **your Synapse server to be completely dependant on one more service** for its operations.
 MAS is quick & lightweight and should be stable enough already, but this is something to keep in mind when making the switch.